 A. The seller is required to provide the buyer with a valid smog inspection certification at the time of the sale or transfer.
 Smog certifications are good for 90 days from the date of issuance.

 The inspection is not required on a transfer if a biennial smog certification was submitted to DMV within 90 days prior to the vehicle transfer date (a vehicle inspection report may be required for proof of certification).

-NOTE: Smog certifications are not required for transfers that occur for a gasoline powered motor vehicle that is four or less model years old.
+NOTE: Smog certifications are not required for transfers that occur for a gasoline powered motor vehicle that is six or less model years old.
 (Determine the oldest-qualifying year model by subtracting three from the current year) the four or less model years old rule does not apply to diesel powered vehicles.
 A smog transfer fee will be collected from the new owner.
 Click here for the smog transfer fee calculator